 My first morning in the country kicked off bright and early at 8:30 a.m.
 I couldn’t wait to get my first taste of Pakistani breakfast items.
 I was so pumped and ready to go!

 First, I met up with my guide Furqan from Manaky, who told me I’d be having parathas with an omelet, channa, and chai at Quetta Alamgir Hotel.
-As we walked through Karachi, I noticed how friendly everyone in town was.
+As we walked through the city of lights, Karachi, I noticed how friendly everyone in town was.
 Everyone is so open-hearted!

 A paratha is a layered flatbread that’s pan-fried with ghee.
 The cook there is known as the King of Parathas in Karachi.
 He cooks his lachha parathas in a massive pan!
 The kitchen is outside near the street, and the dining area is inside and upstairs.
 That’s how most restaurants in Pakistan work.